PeterZG/Vanilla-JS-Qanda/README.md

 ### 3.1.
 The Frontend

-The initial module code has already been provided to help you get started quickly:
+The initial module code has already been provided to assist in getting started quickly:
  * `frontend/index.html`
  * `frontend/styles/global.css`
  * `frontend/src/helpers.js`
  * `frontend/src/main.js`

-You can modify or delete these template files as needed; they are provided mainly for reference and help.
+These template files can be modified or deleted as needed; they are provided mainly for reference and help.

-To work locally with a web server and serve the frontend static files, you may need to run another web server.
+To work locally with a web server and serve the frontend static files, may need to run another web server.

 To install the `http-server` globally, run: